muritane/coordination-architecture/README.md

 * Encode constraints explicitly.
 * Make information loss inspectable and revisable.

 Compression decisions are epistemic commitments with long-term consequences.
+They define which distinctions are allowed to matter and which are rendered invisible to downstream decision-making.

 ---